 The primary role of an equine assistant is to assist with equine warm ups prior to lesson time, including fetching and releasing horses prior to and after warm ups or lesson, grooming and tacking, and horse stretches after work day.
 Equine assistants may also be asked to prepare or breakdown an arena for a lesson, clean barn aisle, tack and tack area, and record documentation related to horse use or activity assigned.
 Space is limited.

 An Equine Assistant must be 18 years old or older and fulfill all the prerequisites for a Tier I and II as well as:

 - Have the ability to safely and effectively exercise select therapy horses for lesson warm ups, while showing proficiency in walk, trot, and canter and putting the horse on the aids*

 - Excellent time management and work organization skills

 - Complete Carlisle Academy’s Horse Handler Training Course*

 * Participants will need to go through an assessment by Carlisle Academy Staff to determine program eligibility and readiness

 Apprentice benefits vary depending on their level of participation.
 In return for a commitment to service, apprentices are offered enriching benefits which include, but are not limited to:

-- Depending upon the Apprentice Tier, active apprentices receive discounts off recreational riding lessons at Carlisle Academy.
-Apprentices must have been actively participating in past six months or during the season in which you want to ride.
+- Access to 10% discount on traditional lessons at the Academy for oneself or child.
+Apprentices must have been actively participating in past three months or during the season in which you want to ride.